 You've come to the right place for a quick primer on University of Maryland University College.
-To learn more or get your questions answered, contact an admissions counselor.
+To learn more or get your questions answered, contact an admissions advisor.

 FAQs: About UMUC

 UMUC is accredited and adheres to standards set by the Middle States Commission on Higher Education, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 UMUC is one of the 12 member institutions of the renowned University System of Maryland.

 UMUC offers 90+ degrees, specializations, and certificates, nearly all of which are available entirely online.
 These include undergraduate and graduate degree and certificate programs in business and management, cyber security, data analytics, education and teaching, healthcare and science, information technology and computer science, liberal arts and communication, and public safety.

 With online and hybrid classes as well as rolling admission and multiple start dates each term, we make it easy to fit education into your life.
 Plus, we offer flexible transfer credit options and fast paths to credit, including credit for military experience, prior learning, and learning on the job.

 Nearly all of UMUC's programs are available fully online.
 Select programs require some hybrid courses or an on-site residency.
 Programs that require an on-site component have those requirements clearly listed on the degree webpage and in the catalog.

 To enroll in a bachelor's degree program, you must have graduated high school or passed the GED exam.
 Because we value your professional experience, most of our programs do not require standardized tests like the SAT or ACT.Visit undergraduate admissions for more information.

 The nonrefundable application fee for a bachelor's or master's program is $50 , while the fee for a doctoral degree program is $100.

-Contact an admissions counselor for help with the admissions process or to walk through the online application together.
+Contact an admissions advisor for help with the admissions process or to walk through the online application together.

 I am interested in changing careers.
 Can I apply to a graduate degree in a field that's different from my undergraduate degree? +